telerik/ajax-docs/controls/formdecorator/changes-and-backwards-compatibility/important-changes-decorating-headings-lightweight-radformdecorator.md

 ## Heading Tags with Custom Classes will not be Decorated

-When a custom class is applied to a heading tag it will be perceived as a custom styled element and hence **RadFormDecorator** will skip it from decoration.
+When a custom class is applied to a heading tag it will be perceived as a customly styled element and hence **RadFormDecorator** will skip it from decoration.
 This behavior also resolves styles overriding issues when **RadFormDecorator** is integrated with other controls from the Telerik UI for ASP.NET AJAX suite.

 ## See Also